Belarus says Wagner chief who staged mutiny is in Russia, raising questions about Kremlin's strategy

 The Belarusian leader shrugged off suggestions that Putin might order Prigozhin killed, saying: “If you think that Putin is so vicious and vindictive to finish him off, no, it’s not going to happen.”

-On Wednesday, Russian online newspapers Fontanka and Izvestia posted videos and photos of Prigozhin’s opulent mansion in Russia's second-largest city that showed stacks of cash, gold bullion and a jacket fully covered in medals Prigozhin was awarded, including the Hero of Russia medal, one of the country’s highest awards.
-It also published a collection of selfies that showed him posing in various wigs, fake beards and foreign uniforms, an apparent reflection of Wagner’s deployments to Syria and several African countries.
+On Wednesday, Russian online newspapers Fontanka and Izvestia posted videos and photos of Prigozhin’s opulent mansion in Russia's second-largest city that showed stacks of cash and gold bullion.
+The images appeared to be part of the authorities' efforts to denigrate Prigozhin, who has postured as an enemy of corrupt elites even though he has owed his wealth to Putin.

 A photo hanging in the mansion showed a lineup of decapitated heads.
 In one published image, an oversized souvenir sledgehammer could also be seen with the inscription “for important negotiations.”
 The sledgehammer has become a symbol of Wagner after reports its troops used the tool to beat defectors to death.

 During their short revolt, Prigozhin's mercenaries quickly swept through the southern Russian city of Rostov-on-Don and captured the military headquarters there before marching to within about 200 kilometers (125 miles) of the Russian capital.
-Prigozhin described it as a "march of justice" to oust his longtime foes — the Russian defense minister and the country's chief military officer — whose handling of the war in Ukraine he criticized.
+Prigozhin described it as a "march of justice" to oust his longtime foes — Russian defense minister Sergei Shoigu and the chief of the military's general staff, Gen. Valery Gerasimov, whose handling of the war in Ukraine he criticized.

-The Wagner fighters faced little resistance, smashing occasional roadblocks and downing at least six helicopters and a command post aircraft, killing at least 10 airmen.
+The Wagner fighters faced little resistance, smashing occasional roadblocks.
+They also downed at least six helicopters and a command post aircraft, killing at least 10 airmen.

 When the deal was struck, the Wagner chief ordered his troops to return to their camps.